lmgoldenberg/lmgoldenberg/README.md

 ### Lewis M. Goldenberg
-Student studying computer science at a university.
+A student studying computer science at a university.

-# Interests
+Interests
  - Cybersecurity
  - Generational Gap
  - Playing video games (maybe work on one some time)